-Apex GB have over 20 years experience in manufacturing Plastic & Rubber Extrusions, Extruded Profiles and Tubing.
+Altec have over 30 years experience in manufacturing Plastic & Rubber Extrusions, Extruded Profiles and Tubing.
 We're quite rightfully proud of our reputation for consistently meeting the needs of customers over that time.
 Because we've remained small and focussed we've also remained more attentitive, more cost effective and more responsive than larger manufacturers.

 Contact us now with your requirement...

 Peroxide Cured Silicone